Those shorter days of autumn mean more time for movies.

 Now, with all those mask-wearers glued to Zurich’s largest screen at the Zurich Convention Center, it will be hard to tell whether one of them is the infamous agent himself: James Bond.

-I can hardly wait to mind-travel to Jamaica where Bond supposedly is enjoying his retirement.
+The 163-minute James Bond movie, No Time to Die, is I can hardly wait to mind-travel to Jamaica where Bond supposedly is enjoying his retirement.
 There, Bond is approached with a new mission which will likely take us on a 2:34 hrs whirlwind adventure around the globe…

 The French Dispatch